 To look at this, we will split bees into two groups – honey bees and everything else.

 Honey bees are useful for their obvious production of honey and generally speaking they exist in man-made hives where they are controlled and monitored.
 ‘Unregulated’ honey bee nests can generally exist anywhere and some of the most popular places are around garden sheds, in the eaves of houses etc. Honey bee nests are more complicated to deal with because of the added presence of addressing the honey and honeycomb structure.
 Removal of a honey bee nest would not only involve the need to remove the bees but also to remove the product of their activity also.
 Honey bees are sometimes seen in ‘swarms’ but this isn’t necessarily indicative of a nest – rather they are looking for a more suitable home and are generally docile during this phase.
 Honey bee nests tend to be removed by honey bee keepers to preserve their presence and the good work they do.
-Pest controllers can destroy honey bee nests but some find this ‘ethically uneasy’ and therefore may choose not to do so.
+Most pest controllers choose not to destroy honey bee nests and will find other ways of elevating your problem.

 Above: The honey bee comb.